 RESPECT – Respect people as well as peoples’ things, privacy, culture, religion, gender, sexuality and choices.

 STABILITY – Positive environment, feeling safe and secure in Rush House.

 EQUALITY & DIVERSITY – Everyone is equal but also different and accepting that people are people regardless of age, gender, religion, sexual orientation, disability or culture.

 UNITY – Everyone working together; staff, service users, volunteers, board members and the community.

 BELIEF of CHANGE – We believe in second chances and that everyone has the capacity to learn and develop.
 We are all human.

 In 1980 a group of interested agencies and individuals set up a steering group to explore the feasibility of setting up provision for the increasing number of homeless young people in Rotherham.
 There was representation from Council of Voluntary Service (CVS), the forerunner of Voluntary Action Rotherham (VAR), the Samaritans, the RMBC Youth and Community Service and individual borough and parish councillors.

 A trial project was launched in 1982, managed by CVS who employed the one full time member of staff, who was assisted by 2 volunteers from the Cyrenians.
 This was a national charity that provided volunteers to work in similar projects.
 A house was provided by RMBC on Clifton Lane.
 The house had 3 bedrooms and was scantily furnished as funding was extremely limited.
 The project was managed by a Management Committee from the original steering group.
 The name of Rush was created from an acronym of Rotherham Unit for Single Homeless.

-Now in the present day Rush House operates an Emergency Homeless Provision, this being a true direct access service, supported bedsit accommodation, a shared housing scheme with dispersed properties across the Rotherham Borough, and a Tenancy Support service.
+Now in the present day Rush House operates an Emergency Homeless Provision, this being a true direct access service, supported bedsit accommodation & a shared housing scheme with dispersed properties across the Rotherham Borough.